Logo

 Food is a highlight of any trip to Thailand and November’s pleasant weather makes it even more enjoyable to explore the country’s diverse flavors.
 Whether you’re trying street food or dining at a local restaurant, here are some of the best Thai food to try during your visit:

-Tom Yum, Thailand’s famous spicy and sour shrimp soup, originates from Central Thailand, especially Bangkok.
-It’s commonly enjoyed during the Loy Krathong Festival, warming up cool November evenings with its bold flavors of lemongrass, lime leaves, and chili.
+Thailand’s famous spicy and sour shrimp soup, originates from Central Thailand, especially Bangkok.
+It’s commonly enjoyed during the Loy Krathong Festival, warming up cool November evenings with its bold flavors of lemongrass, lime leaves and chili.
 One of the best places to try it is Pe Aor Tom Yum Goong in Bangkok, known for its rich and creamy version.

 A staple of Thai cuisine, Pad Thai is a stir-fried noodle dish widely found in Bangkok and Ayutthaya.
 It’s a popular choice during festivals and night markets, thanks to its mix of sweet, sour, and savory flavors.
 For an authentic experience, visit Thipsamai Pad Thai, a legendary spot in Bangkok famous for its charcoal-fried noodles.